Dating a Teacher 101: Either get on board, or keep moving

 Movie nights and bedtime reading can become research, especially if you’re an English teacher – we’ve got to keep up to date and relevant – contextual learning.
 Yes, that’s right, you guessed it – “Hunger Games” and “Divergent”.
 Learn to talk like it, get involved it will just be easier on everyone.

 Holidays – The holidays teachers do get only correspond with other teachers and their students.
 Anyone with a normal job is still working, if you are dating a teacher you have no choice on when you and naughty teacher would like to go on holiday.
-Being the school holidays there will also be kids everywhere, get over it!
+Being the school holidays, there will also be children everywhere—including plenty of crazy kids running around—so get over it!

 Holidays – there will definitely be at least one argument about working 9-3, countless holidays in which we do nothing – cue rant…